 What do I do with the skinny wire and/or why is there a buzz?

 Most turntables have a thin “ground” wire alongside the phono cables.
 Not connecting the ground wire will result in an unpleasant buzzing.
 If no ground wire is present on your turntable, you may not need to worry about it, but always look to make sure no one’s amputated or unplugged it.
 Older stereos have a marked connection point for this wire.
 Some external phono preamps have one too.
-This is the best place to connect the ground wire, especially if using with a computer sound card.
+This is the best place to connect the ground wire, especially if using with a computer sound input.
 Some inexpensive preamps have no dedicated ground terminal; try connecting the wire to the preamp’s metal back plate using any means available.
 You’ll know when you’ve connected the ground wire because the buzzing will stop.

 Why is my stereo marking a horrible noise when I play the turntable above a certain level?